stunnashadez/3220Project/README.md

 There are various documents within this project these include the:

+- Using CKAN to create an open data site.

-- Java files `CreateExcel.java`, `DeleteExcel.java`, `UpdateExcel.java`, and `UploadFile.java` which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.
+/*- Java files `CreateExcel.java`, `DeleteExcel.java`, `UpdateExcel.java`, and `UploadFile.java` which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.*/

 - The html files which display a sample of the website's pages.